Last Updated on: January 28, 2023

 - Intended use of the system (private, open source, licensed etc.)

-- Lifespan of the system
+- The lifespan of the system

 - Type of application

 Therefore I am saying it is not a case of “which methodology/programming language/framework etc. is best” but more a case of “what is this project and what technology will suit it best”.
-As I will explore below I believe Magento made decisions based on what would be cutting edge, fresh and idealist instead of looking at what would suit a new open source eCommerce system.
+As I will explore below, I believe Magento made decisions based on what would be cutting edge, fresh and idealist instead of looking at what would suit a new open-source eCommerce system.

-Not long after getting started on the project I realised that the application design didn’t “fit” with me.
+Not long after getting started on the project, I realised that the application design didn’t “fit” with me.
 I have worked with a lot of custom & open source web applications, database systems, retail software, warehouse management software and I always managed to find an understanding with them.
 No matter if the code resembled long, thin, cylindrical pasta of Italian origin or if it was written in a foreign language I managed to get my head around it and work with it comfortably.

 With Magento this just did not happen.
 I could not understand what decision process resulted in thousands of directories and tens of thousands of files (a lot of which contain empty class declarations).
 I couldn’t figure out the pattern of where code went and what the abstract folders called “Convert”, “Entity”, “Layer”, “Resource” etc. are for.
 The naming convention for folder names, model names etc. didn’t sink in – sometimes you needed lower case, sometimes camel case and sometimes one capital letter.

 Ultimately, I look at the results.
-It took me 5 times longer to perform any task in the code (template changes, adding features, debugging etc.) and even magento specific consultants agree with this.
+It took me five times longer to perform any task in the code (template changes, adding features, debugging etc.) and even magento specific consultants agree with this.
 Documentation was sketchy at the time but I don’t believe this matters.
-Apart from quick references I have never read a manual, watched a video or anything else when trying to figure out a new system.
+Apart from quick references, I have never read a manual, watched a video or anything else when trying to figure out a new system.
 I follow the code, look at the file structure and experiment.

-Due to the Zend/OOP/MVC influence on Magento it is impossible to follow the code.
+Due to the Zend/OOP/MVC influence on Magento, it is impossible to follow the code.
 Classes are referenced dynamically, various aspects are contained in XML files and there is no clear flow that you can just debug through.
 The sheer volume of files and folders makes finding something unbelievably tedious.

 Even the database is a minefield.
-In every other system I have used finding data is easy.
+In every other system I have used, finding data is easy.
 In Magento, the use of EAV means that data is split amongst hundreds of abstract tables.
-Again, it doesn’t flow and it doesn’t make sense without a great deal of time developing a solid understanding of what they have done.
+Again, it doesn’t flow, and it doesn’t make sense without a great deal of time developing a solid understanding of what they have done.